How AI Photo Colorization Works — and Why Old Photos Were Black and White

 It's a plausible reconstruction, not a record

-For most family photos that's exactly what people want: to see a grandparent's face in lifelike tones instead of grey.
+For most family photos that's exactly what people want: to see a grandparent's face in lifelike tones instead of gray.

 Getting the best result

-- Start with the cleanest scan you have — more detail means better colour decisions.
+- Start with the cleanest scan you have — more detail means better color decisions.

 - Very dark or very faded images give the model less to work with.